 PricewaterhouseCoopers is a multinational professional services network headquartered in London, United Kingdom.
-It is the second-largest professional services firm in the world, and is one of the Big Four auditors, along with Deloitte, EY, and KPMG.
+It is the second-largest professional services firm in the world and is one of the Big Four auditors, along with Deloitte, EY, and KPMG.

 In India, PwC has offices in these cities: Ahmedabad, Bengaluru, Chennai, Delhi NCR, Hyderabad, Kolkata, Mumbai, and Pune.
 For more information about PwC India’s service offerings, visit www.pwc.in.

 We value your association, even after you leave the firm.
-The India Alumni network helps you stay connected with your former colleagues and friends who have been an integral part of your journey here.
+The India Alumni network helps you stay connected with your former colleagues and friends who have been integral to your journey here.
 If you have been a part of the PwC network of firms in India or have worked in any PwC firm and are now living in India, we invite you to join our program.